MicrosoftDocs/power-automate-docs/articles/ui-flows/create-remote-desktop.md

 1. Perform the steps on the remote computer, and then select **Done** on the recorder control.

+1. Go to the inputs tab > create **sensitive text** inputs for the user name and password that will be used on log into the remote device.

 1. Locate the Launch Remote Desktop (preview) action within your recording

-1. Enter the name (host name or IP address), username, and password for the remote computer.
+1. Add sensitive text input for (host name or IP address), username, and password for the remote computer.

 1. Select **Save**, and then test your UI flow.